jewelsofthought/neshama/site/posts/parashot/Terumah.md

 Showbread &nbsp;<i class='fa fa-solid fa-caret-down'></i>
 </summary>
 <p>
-NOTE: I was wondering about the name showbread, thinking that it was just for show, and could not be eaten.
+I was wondering about the name showbread, thinking that it was just for show, and could not be eaten.
 However, bread of faces, might be even more interesting.
 Especially, since I am not satisfied with Rashi's explanation that it was know by this appelation because of the two "walls" that were baked on either side.
 </p>
 </details>

 <figure class='quote'>
   <p>
      The bread was made in the shape of a type of box without a cover.
 It had a flat bottom (Men.
 94b) and it would be bent upward on both sides [forming something] similar to walls.
 Therefore, it is called [לֶחֶם הַפָּנִים]{dir="rtl"}, literally, the bread of faces, because it has faces looking in both directions-toward the sides of the house (<em>Mishkan</em>) from here [in one direction] and from there [in the other direction].
 A golden form and an iron form were made for it.
 It was baked [on Fridays] in the iron form, and when it was taken out of the oven, it would be placed in the golden form until the next day, which was the Sabbath, when it would be arranged on the table.
-That form is called <span dir="rtl">קְעָרָה</span>
+That form is called [קְעָרָה]{dir="rtl"}
   </p>
   <figcaption>&mdash;(Rashi)</figcaption>
 </figure>